How to Succeed in College: 99 Student Success Tips

 6. Listen more than you talk.

 The surest way to seem interesting to other people is to show genuine interest in them first.
 Letting them talk about themselves increases the odds that they'll see you as fascinating.
 It makes them more receptive to getting to know you.
-And giving them the opportunity to tell their stories allows you to listen for clues that can lead you to useful insights, follow-up questions, or opportunities to connect on a deeper level.
+And giving them the opportunity to tell their stories lets you listen for clues that can lead you to useful insights, follow-up questions, or opportunities to connect on a deeper level.

 7. Demonstrate humility.